aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/data-source/change-data-source-of-the-chart-to-destination-worksheet-while-copying-rows-or-range/_index.md

     CopyOptions options;
     options.SetReferToDestinationSheet(true);

-    // Copy all the rows of source worksheet to destination worksheet which includes chart as well
+    // Copy all the rows of the source worksheet to the destination worksheet, which includes the chart as well
     // The chart data source will now refer to DestSheet destination.GetCells().CopyRows(source.GetCells(), 0, 0, source.GetCells().GetMaxDisplayRange().GetRowCount(), options);